artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 });
 ```

-In the fragment above, it will first get title and commentsCount data from Post, and after it will get the data for
+In the fragment above, Relay will first get the `title` and `commentsCount` from the Post, then afterwards Relay
-CommentsList_post fragment.
+will get the data for `CommentsList_post` fragment.
+Sending both through the observable.

 Here is the implementation of an execute function to handle a batched request: